-John O'Hagan comes to us well-minted and iron-forged in his craft.
-A vet of the industry after 20-plus years of solid directing, he crosses boundaries, borders and genres: a multi-award-winning commercial director and celebrated documentary and narrative filmmaker, he has an eye for beauty but a sense for comedy.
-Back when O’Hagan was but a spring chicken, he grew under the NYU tutelage of none other than Spike Lee, not to mention Todd Haynes and David Byrne.
-Now, he is a director in his own right, with a singular unifying feature: versatility.
-This is underlined by a slew of international awards including the Gold Cannes Lion, a Grand Clio, a Gold Pencil and even an Emmy nomination.
+John O'Hagan comes to us with a seasoned understanding of his craft.
+A vet of the industry, he is known for crossing boundaries, borders, and genres.
+An internationally successful commercial director and celebrated documentary and narrative filmmaker, he has an eye for beauty and a sense for comedy.
+During his early film studies at Brown University and New York University, O’Hagan apprenticed under filmmakers Todd Haynes and Spike Lee.
+Now, as a versatile director in his own right, O’Hagan has gone on to earn a slew of international accolades including film festival awards, Cannes Gold Lions, Gold Pencils, a Grand Clio, and an Emmy nomination.

 O'Hagan's nascent filmmaker-tendencies showed themselves from a young age when he discovered he had a keen interest in photographing ‘everyday’ life.
 “When traveling I’ve always found it far more interesting to take photographs of the tourists rather than the tourist attractions.”
 Over the years, this curiosity at ‘bearing witness to’ has developed into an innate love of the eccentricities and subtleties of human behavior.
 This interest has never been more on full display than in his award-winning, critically-acclaimed documentary film, “Wonderland.”